P/E Mean Reversion in India: 9.96% CAGR Over 19 Years, Trailing the Sensex by 1.5%

 Conclusion

-The cost is extreme volatility, a -58% drawdown in 2008, and severe domestic risk that doesn't show up in global signals.
-The 2019 NBFC crisis is the clearest example: a domestic credit event that had nothing to do with global markets but devastated Indian value stocks.
+The cost is extreme volatility, a -62% drawdown in 2008, and severe domestic risk that doesn't show up in global signals.
+The 2019 NBFC crisis is the clearest example: a domestic credit event that had nothing to do with global markets but hurt Indian value stocks.

 India rewards this approach when its own economic cycle is favorable.
 When India is in a domestic slowdown or credit crisis, the strategy amplifies losses.
-The Sharpe of 0.131 reflects exactly that trade-off: high return, high risk, rough path.
+The Sharpe of 0.099 reflects exactly that trade-off: moderate return after adjusting for the local benchmark, very high risk, rough path.

 Data: Ceta Research (FMP financial data warehouse).
 Returns in INR (local currency).
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 See full methodology at github.com/ceta-research/backtests.